 This project is not only easy, but creates unique, rustic soaps, and you can use so many honey based scents.
-Apart from the Honey Soap Base I've also included some fresh honey, which has humectant qualities, and complements the Oatmeal Milk & Honey fragrance.
+Apart from the Honey Soap Base you can include some fresh honey, which has humectant qualities, and complements the Pure Honey fragrance.
 My "old" soaps used a sheet of beeswax on top, with the little bee, and these new ones are made using the Bubble Wrap technique.
 You can layer a couple with white, as I have, or make them all a honey colour.

 We've made life easy by using our Silicone 12 Cavity Square Mould (with a couple of spare Moulds on stand by), so the measurements are perfect for that mould!
 The instructions below are for the basic honey coloured bars, but feel free to have a play with layers!
-Oatmeal Milk & Honey fragrance naturally discolours the soap to a honey brown colour due to its vanilla content.
+Pure Honey Fragrance does not discolour the soap.

 TIPS: To ensure you have an even distribution of honeycomb "holes", use good bubble wrap (no popped or loose bubbles), and cut carefully exactly between the rows.
 If you cut the bubbles in half, they will sink down.
 That is a nice look too, adds to the rusticity, but if you want it completely even, take care with the air!

 If you are planning on using the vanilla discolouration to achieve your honey colour, this took 5 months to fully discolour to that golden honey colour, so plan ahead.
 If you don't want to plan ahead, you can make a strong infusion of Rooibos Tea and colour your soap naturally.

 To make one batch of 12 soaps, you need 12 x 130g of soap base = 1560g in total, so you'll need:

 - 1600g Stephenson Crystal Honey Melt & Pour Soap Base